FAA Developing New Florida Flight Paths

 Key Takeaways:

-• The FAA is redesigning flight paths and air traffic control procedures in Central and South Florida as part of its NextGen "South-Central Florida Metroplex project."
+• The FAA is modernizing flight paths and air traffic control procedures over Central and South Florida through its "South-Central Florida Metroplex project."

-• This modernization will replace existing procedures with more direct, efficient satellite-based routes, incorporating Performance Based Navigation (PBN) and Time Based Flow Management (TBFM).
+• This initiative will replace existing procedures with more direct, satellite-based routes using Performance Based Navigation (PBN) and Time Based Flow Management (TBFM) tools to enhance airspace efficiency and airport access.

-• The project is projected to save an estimated $15.5 million and 5.4 million gallons of fuel annually, benefiting major airports including Miami, Fort Lauderdale, Orlando, and Tampa.
+• The project is projected to save an estimated $15.5 million and 5.4 million gallons of fuel annually, impacting major airports including Miami, Fort Lauderdale-Hollywood, Orlando, and Tampa International.

-• The FAA plans to involve the public through workshops and conduct an environmental review for the proposed changes starting in spring 2019.
+• The FAA plans to involve the public through workshops and conduct an environmental review to finalize the new procedures.

 See a mistake?
 Contact us.